dramdass/impact-framework/README.md

 # impact-framework
-MPACT - An opinionated framework for structuring impactful demos.
+IMPACT - An opinionated framework for structuring impactful demos.

 ## Background